KushajveerSingh/KushajveerSingh.github.io/src/content/docs/project_ideas.md

 -   For the streaming HTMl, build a visualization tool to show how the DOM looks over time.
 The streaming should be at 1 character increment levels.
 And then of course you can provide a batch size option.
 -   Show where the parser got halted.
 Like script, link, style tags halt the HTML parser.
 How can this information be made available to the users.

+## Artificial Intelligence

+### Pragmatic programmer

+-   In the book Pragmatic programmer, there are multiple principles like DRY, orthogonality, and so on.
+-   Additionally, there are various code examples that shows things not to do.
+-   All of these things can be checked by AI on a codebase.
+-   This can be implemented by taking checking one function at a time.
+Create different LLM prompts for each principle and run for each function.
+-   The idea of the AI is to provide suggestions on why a certain pragmatic principle is being violated, and how to resolve it.
+-   An optimization can include, only running this stuff on the modified code, after the initial cache of the entire codebase has been created.

+Another idea for checking duplication of utility function

+-   Create a list of all the utility functions in a project, and optionally a string that describes the intent of each utility function.
+-   When a new developer creates a utility function, they can query this database, to see if a similar utility function exists.
+And this can avoid duplication.
+-   This workflow can be triggered from GitHub comments as well (which is really helpful during a pull request).

 ## Other

 ### Spellcheck program